LeftWing11/Project-2/README.md

 - Models we will use:

 1. SVM
-2. Regression
+2. LogisticRegression
-3. Linear
-4. New Machine Learning Model (undecided)
+3. RandomForestRegressor(New Machine Learning Model)

 - We will use the following cryptocurrency: